-So lets look more closely at these beneficial omega’s:
+So lets take a closer look at these beneficial omega’s:

 Omega 3 Fatty Acids

-So far in this series, we have discussed good fats for health.
+So far in this series I have discussed good fats for health.

-We have identified, that at least one-third of our diet needs to come from polyunsaturated fats, a very important essential fat that our body cannot make.
+I have identified that at least one-third of our diet needs to come from polyunsaturated fats, a very important essential fat that our body cannot make.

-Polyunsaturated fats provide us with two essential fatty acids, these are used as building blocks for many cells and molecules within the body.
+Polyunsaturated fats provide us with two essential fatty acids, these are used as building blocks for many cells and molecules within our body, which requires a balance of both omega-6 and omega 3 fatty acids for good health.

 Omega 3 Fatty Acids